-On a winter night in 2017, a miracle takes place in Amsterdam again; the Miracle Column is back in the city centre!
-It stands there again, very familiar and now firmly anchored, like an exclamation mark on the spot where a long, long ago, sacramental miracle took place.
+On a winter night in 2017, another miracle takes place in Amsterdam; the Miracle Column has returned to the city centre!
+It stands there again, very familiar and now firmly anchored, like an exclamation mark on the spot where a long, long time ago, miracle took place.

 Location